See, Hear, and Understand: Benchmarking Audiovisual Human Speech Understanding in Multimodal Large Language Models: Experiments

 \paragraph{Performance gaps reflect differences in audiovisual fusion capability.} From Table~\ref{tab:result}, we observe that Gemini 2.5 Pro consistently outperforms Qwen3-Omni-30B across all categories on AV-SpeakerBench.
 We investigate this difference by comparing each model’s performance under \emph{vision-only} and \emph{audiovisual} input settings (Figure~\ref{fig:modality}).
 Gemini 2.5 Pro exhibits consistent gains of roughly 10–20 percentage points across all tasks when both modalities are available, indicating stable and effective fusion.
 In contrast, Qwen3-Omni-30B achieves much smaller gains—and in some tasks, even negative differences—suggesting that audio input does not reliably improve its reasoning.
 These results indicate that Gemini’s advantage primarily arises from stronger temporal alignment and cross-modal integration, whereas future progress in speaker-centric audiovisual reasoning will depend on improving fusion robustness rather than merely scaling unimodal perception.

 \paragraph{Why advanced models may answer some audiovisual questions using only vision.} Although AV-SpeakerBench is designed to require audiovisual reasoning, we observe that advanced models can occasionally answer certain questions using only visual cues.
 Human speech naturally produces observable signals—such as mouth motion, gaze shifts, and conversational gestures—that can provide partial evidence about \emph{who is speaking} or \emph{when speech occurs}.
 As a result, strong models may exploit these cues even in the absence of audio.
+More information can be found in Appendix~\ref{supp:vision_only}.

 Figure~\ref{fig:qualitative}a shows an example where Gemini 2.5 Pro correctly identifies the most active speaker under vision-only input by tracking sustained mouth movement and gesturing patterns.
 However, these cues are not always reliable.
 In Figure~\ref{fig:qualitative}b, the same vision-only setting leads the model to a wrong answer because the visible gestures mislead it about the speaker’s rate of speech.
 When audio is provided (Figure~\ref{fig:qualitative}c), the model correctly resolves the ambiguity, demonstrating that the task genuinely requires multimodal fusion.